New Jersey Divorce: Child Support

-Child support refers to financial assistance a person provides to their former spouse for the support of their children.
+Child support is financial assistance a parent provides to the other parent, or former spouse, for the support of their children.
 Couples who are separated but not divorced may also arrange to have a system of child support.
-In most cases, the parent who retains child custody is entitled to receive assistance from the other parent.
+Couples who have never been married can also be subject to child support guidelines.
+In most cases, the parent who retains custody of the children is entitled to receive assistance from the other parent.
+Child support is negotiated as part of a divorce settlement, or it can be ordered by the court.
 Child support agreements are not limited to monetary compensation.
 They may also include provisions such as health care coverage and tuition fees for the children.

 In the state of New Jersey, child support is paid until the dependent children become emancipated or self-supportive.
 The actual point in time when a child becomes self-supportive, however, varies by case.
 For some children, this occurs at the age of 18.
 For others, it occurs after graduation from college.
 For still others, it occurs at some point later in life.
 During the divorce process, parents can specify which events will constitute the emancipation of their children.
 If an agreement cannot be reached, however, a family court will need to be petitioned later on to determine whether a particular child has become emancipated.